Unofficial school motto: ‘#WeAreReady’

 More importantly, Brock is a school that cares about its students.
 Through on-campus jobs in almost every department, we are given the chance to work with faculty and administration.
 Its small size—you can cross from one end to the other in less than 10 minutes—makes it easier to build relationships with peers, professors and staff.
 Brock really does “bleed red” with school spirit, reflected in the fact that the Badgers are drawing record-breaking crowds for home varsity games.

-Last year, a new, million-dollar bronze statue of Sir Isaac Brock was installed in the middle of the campus, in front of the iconic Schmon Tower, which houses the library.
+In 2015, a new, million-dollar bronze statue of Sir Isaac Brock was installed in the middle of the campus, in front of the iconic Schmon Tower, which houses the library.
 The statue, depicting the British military commander known as “the hero of Upper Canada” for his leadership before and during the War of 1812, symbolizes the university’s spirit of determination.
 Whether they are tackling an assignment or exam, playing sports, performing on stage or preparing a business project, Brock students stand together to attain success.
 And, of course, with the statue comes another item on the Brock student’s bucket list: taking a selfie with “the General.”

 Clubs are growing at a rapid pace.
 There are organizations such as PlayMakers, which raises money to buy sporting equipment for the less fortunate.
 There are groups for activities such as longboarding or video games, or for people who share cultural or religious interests, plus international clubs, creative writing get-togethers, debating and dance clubs.